 valet secure: secure a local site with ssl

 Valet vs VMs

 You should be aware that Valet is not a replacement for a virtual machine.
 If you need more advanced and extended setup you probably have to use one.
 Reasons for that would be for example if you need a flexible local environment without beeing tied to your local settings or if you wish to make a more production-like environment.
 Additionally some VMs provide other services and software you may need like Redis, Memcached, Node, Mailhog, Elasticsearch and so on.

-You could use for example homestead – which we’ll cover in a separate blogpost.
+You could use for example homestead – which is covered in a separate blogpost.

 Valet is a super simple and fast setup for a local development environment.
 It’s suitable for WordPress and also a couple of other frameworks who have the same requirement stack.